P&O UK (P&O Cruises)

 P&O Cruises is a subsidiary company and two brands owned by Carnival Corporation - P&O UK and P&O Australia.
 In 2000, P&O Cruises became subsidiary of P&O Princess Cruises, which merged with Carnival Corporation in 2003.
 P&O is the world's oldest cruise company, starting passenger shipping operations in 1822 on the routes connecting England with Iberia.

-The 141,000-ton, 3,647-passenger cruise ship Britannia is the biggest ever cruise ship built especially for the British market.
+The 3647-passenger ship Britannia is the biggest ever cruise ship built especially for the British market.
 The £500 million new-build is a result of four years of planning.
 P&O Britannia is 25,000 tons heavier than Azura and Ventura sister ships (previously the largest vessels in the P&O fleet).
 The Britannia ship alone boosts the capacity of the P and O line by almost a quarter – 24%.
 Britannia impresses with her Union Jack livery and offers British-style cruising with modern look and feel.
 Her homeport is Southampton.

 Britannia has the most popular features of the P&O fleet, such as The Crow's Nest Bar, Atul Kochar's Sindhu restaurant, Olly Smith's The Glass House, as well as brand new amenities.
 P&O says that Britannia cruise ship engine power output (MAN diesel engines) is equivalent to 70 Challenger tanks’ power or 86 supercars Bugatti Veyron.
 Britannia cruise ship is also the greenest yet and designed to deliver greater levels of environmental and operational efficiency.
 The new form of the hull is expected to reduce fuel consumption by approx 20%.
 Along with the hull design, P and O changed the hull art as well – with the Union Jack flag 94 m / 308 ft long.

 The Britannia ship is the eighth vessel to join P&O Cruises fleet and named, as chief executive David Dingle said, to resonate with the forward-looking mood in Britain.
-Britannia is considered to be the most fitting name because of its famous long heritage, so suitable for the newest P&O addition – the favorite cruise line of Britain.
-When asked if he had to get Queen’s permission to use the name, Mr. Dingle only said he came to understand it was fine that they were using it.
+Britannia is considered to be the most fitting name because of its famous long heritage, so suitable for the newest P&O addition – the favourite cruise line of Britain.
+When asked if he had to get Queen’s permission to use the name, Mr Dingle only said he came to understand it was fine that they were using it.

 Two ships connected to the company have been previously named Britannia.
 The first of them entered service for General Steam Navigation Company in 1835, and the second one, together with three other vessels, was ordered to mark the Golden Jubilee of Queen Victoria and P&O, entering service in 1887.
 This Golden Jubilee ship carried 160 second-class passengers and 250 first-class passengers, with cargo capacity 4000 tons.
 In 1888 on this Britannia sailed to Bombay young Winston Churchill, with his hussar regiment, and then fought on the Northwest Frontier.